Basic Tips and Tricks we have learned about cooking in a kamado

 - Keep plastic containers away from the grill

-- Make sure your Kamado is centered in the table cutout - especially a wood table.
+- Make sure your grill is centered in the table cutout for a high-temp cook - especially a wood table.

 - Your dome may be left with a white powdery residue – this is normal.

-Before you invite the neighborhood over for a pizza block party, practice.
 Pizza is a bit of an art.
-Try a recipe or two for dough, or try a grocery store dough to get a feel for the process.
+Try a recipe or two for dough, or buy some dough from a local pizza place to get a feel for the process.
 The professionals make it look easy because they practiced.
 After cooking a few pizzas, you will become better and better.